Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: More Details for the TRACE Dataset

 \paragraph{Explanation Generation.} For images with known ground truth labels, GPT-4o generates detailed forensic explanations focusing on specific visual evidence that indicates whether an image is real or AI-generated.
 The prompts are designed to elicit detailed reasoning about depicted objects, spatial arrangements, perspective consistency, lighting patterns, and other forensic indicators.
 GPT-4o's strong reasoning capabilities and knowledge of image forensics make it well-suited for generating high-quality explanatory text that identifies key visual cues.

-\paragraph{Spatial Grounding.} Qwen-2.5-VL extracts bounding boxes from the GPT-4o generated explanations, creating spatially grounded annotations in the form of $(I, E, B, C)$ tuples, where $I$ represents the image, $E$ the explanation, $B$ the bounding boxes, and $C$ the cropped regions.
+\paragraph{Spatial Grounding.} Qwen-2.5-VL extracts bounding boxes from the GPT-4o generated explanations, creating spatially grounded annotations in the form of $(I, y, E, B)$ tuples, where $I$ represents the image, $y\in\{\text{real},\text{generated}\}$ the ground-truth label, $E$ the explanation, and $B$ the bounding boxes.
+Image crops $C$ are deterministically derived from $(I, B)$ at training time.
 The Qwen-2.5-VL model demonstrates strong capabilities in extracting spatial regions based on textual descriptions, making it suitable for converting explanatory text into precise spatial coordinates.

 \paragraph{Quality Control and Filtering.} During the spatial grounding phase, we observed that Qwen-2.5-VL occasionally generates bounding boxes encompassing over 50\% of the image area, often associated with global image characteristics such as over-saturation mentioned in the explanations.
 In some instances, the model reverts to object detection behavior when the primary flawed object occupies only a small portion of the image.
 To address these issues, we implement a filtering mechanism that leverages Qwen-2.5-VL to evaluate and remove bounding boxes that either fully encapsulate the primary object (indicating object detection regression) or cover an excessive portion of the image area.
 This filtration process ensures that the final annotations focus on specific forensic regions rather than global characteristics or entire objects.